-The Company's financing operations are subject to regulation, supervision and licensing under various federal, state and local statutes and ordinances.
+The Company's financing operations are subject to regulation, supervision and licensing under various federal, state and local statutes, regulations and ordinances.
 Additionally, the procedures that the Company must follow in connection with the repossession of vehicles securing Contracts are regulated by each of the states in which the Company does business.
-To date, the Company's operations have been conducted exclusively in the states of Alabama, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Maryland, Michigan, Missouri, North Carolina, Ohio, South Carolina, Tennessee and Virginia.
+To date, the Company's operations have been conducted exclusively in the states of Alabama, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Maryland, Michigan, Missouri, North Carolina, Ohio, South Carolina, Tennessee, Texas and Virginia.
 Accordingly, the laws of such states, as well as applicable federal law, govern the Company's operations.
-Compliance with existing laws and regulations has not had a material adverse effect on the Company's operations to date.
-The Company's management believes that the Company maintains all requisite licenses and permits and is in material compliance with all applicable local, state and federal laws and regulations.
-The Company periodically reviews its branch office practices in an effort to ensure such compliance.
-The following constitute certain of the existing federal, state and local statutes and ordinances with which the Company must comply:
+The following constitute certain of the existing federal, state and local statutes, regulations and ordinances with which the Company must comply: